firezone/connlib/apple/README.md

-# connlib
+# Connlib Apple Wrapper

-Apple Package wrapper for Connlib
+Apple Package wrapper for Connlib distributed as a binary XCFramework for inclusion in the Firezone Apple client.